seapoe1809/Health_server/README.md

 The core components are NLP for understanding natural language, a RAG model for retrieving and processing relevant data, and a local LLM that ties it together by mapping the data to the queries and providing contextualized health-related output.

 This project is an Free and open-source software that helps bring together your health data that is currently saved in different places like electronic health records, fitness apps, and wearable devices.
 We wish to provide a way to aggregate your health data.
 One stop to bring all your health data together on your secure computer at home.
 When you visit a new doctor, you can choose to share your encrypted health data with them on demand through QR code, email, link etc. This way, you have full custody of your health data and can decide who to share it with and what to do with it.

+**Disclaimer: **

+Use at your own Risk.
+See License document.
+It is still beta.
+Take all steps to safeguard your data.
+The security will be as safe as your computer is.
+Keep your computer encrypted.
+Dont share password.
+This tool is not a replacement for a Doctor.
+For medical advice, please consult with a Healthcare professional.
+Darnahi only aims to provide Health suggestions/information which might not be evidence based.

 WHY I CARE ABOUT THIS:
 I created this project because I had trouble moving my own health data when I switched healthcare providers.
 As someone who works in the healthcare space, I see that current EHR solutions make it difficult to port your data, even though there are regulatory requirements to do so.
 It's frustrating to see that some institutions still rely on fax and scan to move data around, which shows how outdated and hidden these data porting techniques are.
 Given this pain point, I also see an exciting oppportunity with LLM's.
 I look forward to the day when superior Language models will run on your device at home.